QuantGen/GPTL/man/Example_Individual_Data.md

 The following example illustrate how GPTL software works when one has access to individual genetype and phenotype data.
 Here we use the [wheat](https://doi.org/10.1104/pp.105.063438) data set collected from CIMMYT's Global Wheat Program, including 599 wheat lines genotype (1279 variants) and phenotype (average grain yield).

+This data set has two clear clusters, we use this to illustrate how to transfer learning from one population to improve prediction accuracy in another population.

 **1. Data Preparation**

 ```R